Dobromir-Ivanov/bill-splitter/README.md

 # Bill Splitter Application

+> This project was developed with the assistance of AI technology (Codeium), showcasing the potential of human-AI collaboration in modern software development.

 A web application that helps groups of friends split bills based on receipt items.
 Users can upload receipt images, automatically recognize items through OCR, and split costs based on individual consumption.

 ## Features